jimmylevell/crowd-overview/Simulator/readme.md

 American Express trained an AI model to prevent fraud.
 The model was trained on synthetic data.
 For the data generation process GANs have been used as not enough real world data was available.
 The goal was to augment the real data set with synthesized data in order to balance the availability of different fraud variations.
 The process used by American Express did not include any personal data and therefore did not infringe privacy.

 ### [Mobiliar](https://f.hubspotusercontent10.net/hubfs/3832818/Resources/case_studies/CS_Mobiliere_x_Statice.pdf?hsCtaTracking=de21e86a-a06f-4e3a-b218-015159730149%257C471d7f33-9783-4c15-9607-b2c6fc0ecb3a)
-Swiss insurance company La Mobilière used synthetic data to train the churn model.
+Swiss insurance company La Mobilière used synthetic data to train their churn model.
 Churn prediction is one of the common machine learning tasks used to identify and forecast customers who are likely to stop using the service.
 Effective churn prediction gives business time and information to proactively contact customers with better deals to make them stay.

 The main problem the company solved with synthetic data was privacy issues.
 From 2017, new compliance for private data usage in Switzerland started to be established, and so it was complicated and expensive to actually base models on real data.
 With synthetic tabular data, La Mobilière was able to obtain data for compliance model training.